Drupal 10 is planned for June 2022

 - Further improved Layout Builder and Media functionality.

-- Better decoupled component support, especially for menu and URL handling.
+- Better decoupled developer and site builder experiences, especially for menu and URL handling.

 - Introduction of CKEditor 5 with better authoring experience and more modern editing (replacing CKEditor 4).